Haruta and Maki drift apart in the Ossan's Love: Love or Death movie.

 Haruta and Kurosawa spend an intimate moment together in the sauna.

 Haruta is a real estate agent who relocated to Hong Kong in the past year for his work.
-Now, he's back in Japan and reunited with his old coworkers, including his boss Kurosawa.
-Although Kurosawa used to have a massive crush on Haruta, the two of them now have a friendly, platonic relationship.
+Now, he's back in Japan and reunited with his old coworkers, including his boss, Kurosawa.
+Although Kurosawa used to have a massive crush on Haruta, they now have a strictly platonic relationship.
 Haruta also meets Justice, a new employee who recently joined the company.
-Both Haruta and Justice have goofy personalities and similar interests, so they quickly befriend each other.
+Haruta and Justice share a lot in common.
+Both have goofy personalities and similar interests, so they quickly befriend each other.

-Upon Haruta's return, there is an immediate shake-up in the company.
-The head office has approved a redevelopment project, which involves building the biggest resort facilities in Japan.
-Haruta and his coworkers are now working under the supervision of Mamiana, an ambitious corporate professional who clashes with Kurosawa.
-It quickly becomes clear that the redevelopment project is unpopular with the small business owners.
+Upon Haruta's return, his company experiences an unexpected shake-up.
+The head office has approved a redevelopment project.
+It involves building the biggest resort facilities in Japan.
+Haruta and his coworkers are now working under Mamiana's supervision.
+Mamina is an ambitious corporate professional who clashes with Kurosawa.
+As the team does market research, it quickly becomes clear that the redevelopment project is unpopular with small business owners.
 They resent being forced to relocate elsewhere.

-Haruta's boyfriend Maki is promoted to work directly with Mamiana on this aggressive real estate project.
-Maki takes his new job position very seriously, always working overtime to impress his boss Mamiana.
-When he returns home after work, Maki is annoyed that he still has to take care of the household chores, since Haruta barely helps out.
-Eventually, Maki decides to move in back with his parents to focus more on his career.
-His relationship with Haruta suffers, especially since his boyfriend suspects that Maki and Mamiana are getting too close.
+Haruta's boyfriend, Maki, is promoted to work directly with Mamiana on this aggressive real estate project.
+Maki takes his new job position very seriously, always working overtime to impress his boss.
+When he returns home after work, Maki is annoyed that he still has to handle the household chores.
+Haruta barely helps out with the domestic errands.
+Eventually, Maki decides to move back in with his parents to focus on his career.
+His relationship with Haruta suffers, especially since his boyfriend suspects Maki and Mamiana are getting too close.

 Ossan's Love: Love or Dead Cast